LGBTQ history in California: 1955–1959

 The Daughters of Bilitis (DOB) was founded in San Francisco in 1955 by four lesbian couples (including Del Martin and Phyllis Lyon) and was the first national lesbian political and social organization in the United States.
 The 1956 appellate court case People v.
 Giani stood out against the majority of judicial cases which sent numerous people to prison or involuntary psychiatric incarceration for a wide variety of sexual offenses; Justice Fred V. Wood noted for a unanimous court that based on "the absence of expert medical testimony on the subject we hesitate to equate the word 'homosexual' with the term 'sexual psychopath,'" and called for a new trial for the defendant.
 The 1957 case People v.
 Goldstein, in which Edward Goldstein had been convicted by a prior court for performing fellatio on a brick layer, a sailor and "sailors from Moffett Field", resulted in an overturn of the conviction by an appellate court due to numerous discrepancies in the initial conviction.
 In 1958, psychiatrist Karl Bowman requested that the California legislature repeal all laws criminalizing homosexuality, although it would be some two decades before the legislature would act.

 1960s

 1960–1964

 The first break in the regime of California sex laws took place in 1961, when the legislature replaced the vagrancy law with a "disorderly conduct" law.
 Also in 1961, José Sarria became the first openly gay candidate for public office in the United States when he ran for the San Francisco Board of Supervisors.
 The Rejected, the first documentary on homosexuality, is broadcast on KQED TV in San Francisco on September 11, 1961.
-The first LGBT business association, the Tavern Guild, was established in 1962.
+The first LGBTQ business association, the Tavern Guild, was established in 1962.
 In 1964, Life magazine named San Francisco the "Gay Capital of the U.S."